migulinek/hotel-rooms/README.md

 > npm i

+> npm run start

+It will expose http://localhost:5000 for the fake API and http://localhost:5173/ for client

+### Open in the browser and play for a while:

+http://localhost:5173/

+### If you would like to see 503 page, please run client only

 > npm run dev

-Run the command in the second instance of console:
+### You can also turn on the server later by

 > npm run server

-It will expose http://localhost:5000 for the fake API

-### Open in the browser and play for a while:

-http://localhost:5173/

-### TODO:

-Refactor, extract etc...